akds/DecoderTCR/README.md

 ### At a glance

-Across the three balanced benchmarks DecoderTCR-ESMC leads the field by macro AUROC (one marker per method per benchmark, with an ESMC scaling panel at right).
-PRP is reported on its own below, where at ~0.4% prevalence AUROC is uninformative.
+Across the three balanced benchmarks DecoderTCR-ESMC leads the benchmarks by macro AUROC (one marker per method per benchmark, with an ESMC scaling panel at right).
+PRP peptide task is reported on its own below.

 ![Cross-benchmark summary](results/figures/summary_dotplot_scaling.png)